mozman/ezdxf/docs/source/tutorials/getting_data.rst

     paperspace = dwg.layout('layout0')

 Retrieves the paper space named ``layout0``, the usage of the layout object is the same as of the model space object.
-In the DXF12 standard only one paper space is defined, therefore the paper space name in the method call :meth:`dwg.layout` is ignored or can be left off.
+The DXF12 standard provides only one paper space, therefore the paper space name in the method call `dwg.layout('layout0')` is ignored or can be left off.
+For the later standards you get a list of the names of the available layouts by :meth:`Drawing.layout_names`.

 Iterate all DXF Entities at Once
 --------------------------------